 What we have so far is a good start, but we have two things to improve upon:

-1. Currently, we can only fail one assert the test file at a time.
-Ideally, we would like to know if multiple test cases are failing.
+Currently, we can only fail one assert the test file at a time because a failed assertion throws an exception and halts the program.
+Ideally, we would like to run all tests and identify which individual ones are failing.

 We can accomplish these both these things.
 First, we need to organize our test cases in our test file.
 Second, we will need help from developer tools.